onap/ccsdk-oran/docs/architecture/architecture.rst

 ************

-The CCSDK ORAN components provides handling of the O-RAN A1 interface.
+The CCSDK ORAN components add support for handling "A1 Policies" as defined for the O-RAN A1 interface.

+The O-RAN A1 interface is defined by the `O-RAN Alliance <https://www.o-ran.org>`_

 *********************************************
-Global NBI architecture for Frankfurt release
+Architecture for ONAP Guilin release
 *********************************************

-Following illustration provides a global view about Non-Real-Time-RIC architecture, integration with other ONAP components and API resource/operation provided.
+This picture provides a overview of ONAP's A1 Controller architecture, integration with other ONAP components and API resource/operation provided.

 .. image:: ../media/ONAP-A1ControllerArchitecture.png